US dental groups and DSOs, mapped

 Search “largest dental groups in the US” and the top results split between two shapes.
 Annual brand-level rankings of the top 10 DSOs, and workforce datasets on the dentist headcount.
 Both are useful.
 Both are also static lists of brand names with office counts.
 They tell you Heartland has roughly 1,800 supported offices.
 They do not tell you who at Heartland decides which intraoral scanner the Phoenix region buys next quarter.
 They do not tell you the names of the 9,400 smaller group operators outside the top 10.
 They do not refresh between annual cycles, which is awkward when MB2 Dental adds 100 affiliations in a year and a competitor closes 40.

-The workforce view sits at about 192,000 active US dentists, roughly 13 percent affiliated with a DSO or large group.
+The workforce view sits at about 202,536 professionally active US dentists, roughly 13 percent affiliated with a DSO or large group.
 That is the universe-of-people angle.
 It is also indexed to the person, not the practice, which means it is the wrong shape if your software is sold per office or per chair.

-One more piece of context worth pricing in.
 Public DSO rankings and workforce datasets publish annually or biennially.
 For a vendor doing outbound this quarter, the question is which practices are open this Monday, which regional director took the new role last month, and whether the parent DSO got acquired in February.
 That is the gap a practice-by-practice, decision-maker-by-decision-maker map closes, and it is the gap brand-level ranking lists cannot close by design.

 Questions